obenchekroun/dotfiles/README.md

 	~/

+### Fonts

+The folder *fonts* contains two fonts used by me.

+- Flama Font Family for LaTeX slides

+- DejaVu font used by Aquamacs

+**Be sure to install them before use**

 #### The scripts used are using the following tools.
 Make sure to install them beforehand

 *NB : scripts are using terminal-notifier to notify the completion of pushing.